-Transition Year (TY) –offers pupils a broad educational experience.
+Transition Year Transition Year (TY) –offers pupils a broad educational experience.
 It provides a bridge to help pupils make the transition from a highly academic focus to one where they will take greater responsibility for their own learning and decision making.
 Pupils participate in projects and activities which are pupil-led and experiential and which help them to develop a range of transferable critical thinking and creative problem-solving skills, as well as build resilience and learn to cooperate.
 TY also gives students an opportunity to reflect on and become more aware of the value of education and the active role they need to play in their own educational and personal development.
 The programme aims to help our pupils to find their strength and make more informed decision about their future career, as well as prepare them to the ever-changing demands of the adult world of work and relationships.

-The Programme is devised to continue to strengthen students’ progress in key core subjects, while offering a diversity of short modules and practical options.
+Curriculum and activities The Programme is devised to continue to strengthen students’ progress in key core subjects, while offering a diversity of short modules and practical options.

 Students are also encouraged to take part in a three day bonding trip to the Gaeltacht on Achill Island early in September.
 The TY foreign trip takes place over 4 days, normally in May.
 There are other educational day trips and guest speakers invited over the course of the year.
 Other curricular projects include the Mini-Company in Enterprise, the Sci-Fest competition (science project) and the YSI competition (Young Social Innovators).